- First and foremost: an unofficial remake of the first Half-Life with graphics quality on par with its sequel. For free, no less!

 - On the human side of things, the helicopter gunships used by the military pack a hard punch, and can take punishment just as well as they dish it out.
 Bring your heaviest firepower, and find cover.

 - The human grunts get this, too.
 The commandos have all their original strategic maneuvers, plus they can run and shoot, now.
 Oh, and they're more accurate with their guns.
-They even have medics this time around!
+They even have medics!

 - Even the allies get some.
 While they still aren't as strong as the opposing forces, they're smarter.